-DOE Order 458.1 requires that evaluations to demonstrate compliance with the aforementioned dose limit consider several exposure pathways including direct external radiation from sources located on-site, external radiation from airborne radioactive material, and external radiation from radioactive material deposited on surfaces off-site.
+DOE Order 458.1 requires evaluations to demonstrate compliance with the aforementioned dose limit consider several exposure pathways including direct external radiation from sources located on-site, external radiation from airborne radioactive material, and external radiation from radioactive material deposited on surfaces off-site.
 At Pantex, external gamma radiation is measured at several locations at or near the site to determine the magnitude of doses from these pathways.
 As will be discussed below, the results of these measurements are of the same magnitude as those measured at a background or control location in Bushland, Texas, 35 miles west of the Plant.
-Accordingly, DOE radiological activities at Pantex spectroscopy techniques used to perform analyses cannot distinguish between the two isotopes.
+Accordingly, DOE radiological activities at Pantex

+&lt;sup>1 The alpha energies of U (4.82 MeV and 4.78 MeV) and U (4.77 MeV and 4.72 MeV) are very similar.
+Alpha-spectroscopy techniques used to perform analyses cannot distinguish between the two isotopes.
 Accordingly a single analysis result will indicate both isotopes in the "pair" as 233/234U.
 Similarly, the alpha energies of Pu (5.16 MeV and 5.11 MeV) and Pu (5.17 MeV and 5.12 MeV) are not distinguishable by alpha-spectroscopy and analysis will indicate both isotopes in a single analysis result as 239/240Pu.